ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

             retention-days: 7

 PyPI packages follow semantic versioning while gRPC Protobuf API versions typically follow a simplified v* versioning pattern.
-It is not expected to synchronize PyPI package version with Protobuf API version.
+It is not expected to synchronize the PyPI package version with the Protobuf API version.
-There is no methodology to correlate PyPI package version with exposed gRPC API versions included within the package.
+There is no methodology to correlate the PyPI package version with exposed gRPC API versions included within the package.